More ACE Stories

 Submitted by Renee Rosenberg, Illinois (SIG 16, School-Based Issues affiliate)

 "Earning the ACE is one more way to show how passionate I am about my profession.
 Continuing education not only benefits me, but my clients too.
-The ACE feels like a nice 'pat on the back' for staying current in the field, and I didn't anticipate being able to receive a 10% discount on my professional liability insurance through the Marsh Affinity Group as a benefit from earning the ACE.
+The ACE feels like a nice 'pat on the back' for staying current in the field, and I didn't anticipate being able to receive a 10% discount on my professional liability insurance through Mercer Consumer as a benefit from earning the ACE.

 It feels good to stay at the 'top of my game', and going to workshops, trainings, and conferences is really enjoyable.
 I also read the articles from the SIG 12 Perspectives and I answer the questions for ASHA continuing education credit.
 The format is convenient and affordable and the topics are relevant to me."